Careers360 Logo

 2. Nodes of Ranvier are present.2.
 Nodes of Ranvier are absent.

-4. The conduction of nerve impulses is node to node.4.
+4. The conduction of nerve impulses is from node to node.4.
 The conduction of nerve impulses is smooth.

 Q8.
 Differentiate between: